 We are NOT here to judge, we’re here to learn from each other.
 Here are a few examples where a small change would have made a big impact.

 No one can find fault with the choice of plants or their layout–this is lovely.
-However, take a minute and consider how this would have looked had they added a gentle curve that made the corners and the center deeper and more fluid.
+However, take a minute and consider how this would have looked had they added a gentle curve.
+One that made the corners and the center deeper and more fluid.
 Instead, this feels super tight and doesn’t allow each plant to shine.

 Takeaway: Sometimes it makes sense to sacrifice some lawn in order to have a more beautiful foundation planting scheme.